 Middleton’s ruling may change how the ATO treats interest earned on class action payments.

 One of the main arguments Maurice Blackburn put before Justice Middleton asked whether “interest earned on a class action should be considered income … such as private investment earnings or interest earned on savings from employment income.”

 The ATO argued that “any interest earned should be treated the same as any other interest income.”

-When Middleton makes a decision Maurice Blackburn will consider the implications for group members in both the Kilmore and Murrindindi class actions.
+Once Justice Middleton has made a decision Maurice Blackburn will consider the implications for group members in both the Kilmore and Murrindindi class actions.

 Class action participants with further questions about this issue should contact the

 Bushfire Class Action Info-line on 1800 99 55 70.